cyclecrazy88/Petition/README.md

 Dependances:
 This project uses a mixture of Backbone.js, Tensorflow.js, Matterialize CSS, Vue.js and Vuetify for the GUI rendering and data processing.

+Nuxt Example Pages.

+The folder "Nuxt Example Pages" contains some Nuxt example pages.
+Venturing into Nuxt is currrently in progress at the moment.